khangnguyen213/Charitee_FE/README.md

 This repository only includes the front-end part of my website.
 You can visit the back-end part [here](https://github.com/khangnguyen213/Charitee_BE).

+## Features:

+- User registration, login, and account authorization
+- Email confirmation when registering and reset password
+- Displaying current data from the database
+- Search and filter data
+- Transaction tracking for user
+- Admin summary statistic
+- Admin Manager

+## Technologies:

 Technologies I used include:

 - ReactJS